RenatoUtsch/Galaxies-Unbound-A-Stellar-Odyssey/README.md

 # How to use the HOMESWITCH mode.

 1. We'll be using Alpha Centauri as an example.
-Go to the GU-GENERAL_Settings.cfg in the GU-folder and enable Alpha Centauri.
+Go to the GU-GENERAL_Settings.cfg in the GU-folder and make sure Alpha Centauri is enabled.

 ![screenshot32](https://cdn.discordapp.com/attachments/543910002138808330/859055860600274947/unknown.png)